Working in Nursing Homes During a Pandemic: What Nurses Need to Know

 As cited in this article, the CDC and WHO are great sources of information.
 Local news coverage may carry updates from public health officials and other trustworthy sources.
 Unless you’re absolutely sure someone is a credible source, don’t take their word at face value.
 Instead, research their theories against more credible sources.

-If you feel that you may have been exposed to the virus, ask your employer to recommend you for nursing home COVID testing.
+Ask for Support if you feel that you may have been exposed to the virus, ask your employer to recommend you for nursing home COVID testing.
 Health care workers often get priority when it comes to testing due to their critical role in fighting the disease.

-The COVID-19 pandemic has caused stress, anxiety and depression among nurses and other medical providers.
+The COVID-19 pandemic has caused stress, anxiety, and depression among nurses and other medical providers.
 Ensure that you give yourself the care you need before you return to work.
 If you find sources of inspiration that help you decompress, share them with your coworkers.

 Don’t be afraid to ask family members for a little extra support in these strange times.
 Just try to limit the amount of physical contact.
 Remind them that a few kind words would be most welcome and maintains social distancing criteria.